manifoldmarkets/manifold/code-guide.md

   )
 }
 ```

+We prefer to have many smaller components that each represent one logical unit, rather than one very large component that does everything.
+Then we compose and reuse the components.

 It's best to export the main component at the top of the file.
 We also try to name the component the same as the file name (headline-tabs.tsx) so that it's easy to find.